amperity/amperity-docs/shared/destination_settings.rst

 .. setting-google-ads-mobile-app-id-start

-TEMP: "ID of iOS or Android app where mobile app ID was collected.
-For use with the mobile ID upload key type."
+When "Upload key type" is set to "Mobile ID", the ID for the iOS or Android app from which the mobile ID was collected.

 .. setting-google-ads-mobile-app-id-end